 Ask yourself, is this colour what makes me happy?
 Do I want to be surrounded by grey, white or beige?
 Yes all these neutrals can be done well but is this your conscious choice, or are you too scared to try colour.
 I loved it when a client agreed to paint her office blue, it accentuated her art and make the outdoors come in – it was beautiful, calming and a pleasant change.

-It’s ok if you make a mistake, or you change your mind after a few months… everything can be changed or fixed.
-Perfection can be overrated in interior design (and in people, actually).
+In truth, perfection is often overrated in interior design (and in people actually).
 In fact, embracing a little imperfection can actually make your home feel more lived-in and comfortable.

-The Japanese have a philosophy Wabi Sabi that celebrates the beauty of imperfection, maybe we could all take a leaf from that idea.
+The Japanese have a philosophy Wabi Sabi, that celebrates the beauty of imperfection, impermanence, and simplicity.
+Perhaps, we could all take a leaf from that idea.

-This could mean displaying a worn-out piece of furniture that’s been with you for years or embracing a more relaxed approach to decorating where everything doesn’t “match.”
+This could mean displaying a worn-out piece of furniture that’s been with you for years.
+Or it might mean embracing a more relaxed approach to decorating where everything doesn’t “match.”
 Often, the most memorable and interesting interiors (or people) are those that reflect real life — with its mess, charm, and human touch.

-Taking risks, mixing different styles, and adding personal touches, you’ll create a space that feels authentic and alive.
-The goal is to design a unique home that makes you feel at home every day.
+By taking risks, mixing different styles, and adding personal touches, you’ll create a space that feels authentic and alive.
+Ultimately, the goal is to design a unique home that makes you feel at home every day – and gives you genuinely interesting interiors.

 So, forget bland.
 Be bold, be you, and create a home that’s as original as you!